-Skin and Appendages: Dermatological manifestations sometimes accompanied by fever have included scarlatiniform own and Appendages.
-Definitioning the manuscrations contentines accompanied by lever interinctioned scalabilition rounding from common; other types of dermatitis are seen more rarely.
+Skin and Appendages: Dermatological manifestations sometimes accompanied by fever have included scarlatiniform or morbilliform rashes.
+A morbilliform rash (measles-like) is the most common; other types of dermatitis are seen more rarely.
 Other more serious forms which may be fatal have included bullous, exfoliative or purpuric dermatitis, acute generalized exanthematous pustulosis, Stevens-Johnson syndrome, and toxic epidermal necrolysis [see Warnings and Precautions (5.3)].
 There have also been reports of hypertrichosis and urticaria.

-Special Senses: Altered taste sensation including metallic taste
+Special Senses: Altered taste sensation including metallic taste.